GoogleCloudPlatform/professional-services/tools/slo-generator/docs/stackdriver.md

 #### Example

-> "We want to send alerts when our error budget burn rate is higher than the targets defined in our error budget policy file" -- <cite>SRE Engineer</cite>
+> We want to send alerts when our error budget burn rate is higher than the targets defined in our error budget policy file
+>
+> -- <cite>SRE Engineer</cite>

 To alert on high error budget burn rates, we can define a `Stackdriver Monitoring` alert that we will filter out on the corresponding error budget step.